-Teachers recognise that schools play a very important role in forming positive attitudes in children to people of different cultural, religious and ethnic backgrounds or skin colour.
-In particular, teachers are aware of the need to develop and implement anti-racist policies and practices and to promote interculturalism in schools.
+Teachers recognise that schools play a very important role in forming positive attitudes in children to people of different cultural, religious and ethnic backgrounds.
+In particular, teachers are aware of the need to develop and implement antiracist policies and practices and to promote interculturalism in schools.

-For adults and children coming to a new culture there is a degree of culture shock.
+For adults and children coming to a new culture there may be a degree of culture shock.
 Children may be striving to acquire understanding and fluency in English.
 Children from other countries will be encouraged by teachers to maintain a strong connection to their own culture and their own language while at the same time learning about Irish culture and language.